nikkieverett/recipe-app/recipes/onion-bacon-and-spinach-tart.md

   5. Heat broiler.
 Sprinkle tart with Gruyere and broil for 1 to 2 minutes.
 Let stand 5 minutes before slicing and serving.
 category: main course
-subcategory: all in one casserole
+subcategory: ['all in one casserole']
 cookTime: 37 minutes
 prepTime: 10 minutes
 totalTime: 45 minutes